Nick-Damico/truckingnexus/README.md

 Future functionality:

-- [ ] As a user, I want the option to pause a quiz and continue it later, so I can conveniently complete it at my own pace.
+- [x] As a user, I want the option to pause a quiz and continue it later, so I can conveniently complete it at my own pace.

 - [ ] As a user, I want to view my previous quiz scores, allowing me to track my progress and performance over time.

 - [ ] As a user, I want to customize the quiz by selecting the number of questions I will be presented with, enabling me to tailor the quiz to my preferences and available time. be asked.

+- Bugs

+- [ ] Error `param is missing or the value is empty: answer_sheet_question`.
+User encounters error when clicking submit on quiz without selecting and option.

 ## Contributing: